 The DWP will send you two copies of their reconsideration decision.
 If their decision has been changed and you are happy with it, you can stop here.
 But if it hasn't, don't be put off.
 You have 1 month to ask for an appeal.
 Far more decisions are changed at the appeal stage than at mandatory reconsideration.
-(If one month has already passed, you can still appeal but they don't have to accept it).
+(If one month has already passed, you should still appeal but they don't have to accept it).

 Ask for an appeal.
 You can do this online or using the paper form.
-You can copy and paste wording from the letter generated by our Mandatory Reconsideration Tool to help you make your case.
-See page 10-11 for our advice.
+You can copy and paste wording from the letter generated by our DLA Mandatory Reconsideration Tool to help you make your case.
+See page 13 for our advice.
+Keep a copy of the form, for your records.